 Dr. Christina Hibbert, award-winning author and clinical psychologist, calls this “a familial disease.”
 Left untreated, it can be dangerous for parents and baby.

 When major depression or bipolar disorder are accompanied by hallucinations, delusions, or paranoia, it’s called major depressive disorder with psychotic features.
-About 25 percent of patients who are admitted to a hospital due to depression actually have psychotic depression.
-1 in 13 people worldwide will experience a psychotic episode before age 75.
+About 25 percent of patients who are admitted to a hospital due to depression actually have psychotic depression. people worldwide will experience a psychotic episode before age 75.

 Prevalence of depression